Lilla Jönssonligan på styva linan

 Lilla Jönssonligan på styva linan is the second film in the Swedish Lilla Jönssonligan film series.
 It was released on November 28, 1997, in Sweden and was directed by Christjan Wegner.

 The film has been shown several times on the Swedish television channels SVT1, TV3 and TV4.
 It was released in Germany on September 14, 2000, as Die Jönnson Bande: Charles Ingvars neuer Plan.

 Plot

 It's in the middle of the summer.
-Sickan, Ragnar and Dynamit- Harry, or the Jönsson League as they call themselves, has nothing to do until the circus comes to town.
+Sickan, Ragnar and Dynamit-Harry, or the Jönsson Liga as they call themselves, has nothing to do until the circus comes to town.
 Sickan quickly thinks out a plan on how they're going to get tickets.
-However, after they've got their hands on the tickets, the three friends arch enemy, Junior Wall- Enberg, son of the city's mayor Vigor Wall- Enberg, steals the tickets.
+However, after they've got their hands on the tickets, the three friends arch enemy, Junior Wall-Enberg, son of the city's mayor Vigor Wall-Enberg, steals the tickets.